 The first Mastership in the College was presented in 1923 to Dr. James M. Anders, who served the College as President for two terms.
-He was recognized for his extraordinary service to the College and for being one of the most outstanding internists and medical teachers of his day.
+He was recognized for extraordinary service to the College and for being one of the most outstanding internal medicine physicians and medical teachers of his day.

-ACP Bylaws state that Masters shall be Fellows who have been selected because of "integrity, positions of honor, eminence in practice or in medical research, or other attainments in science or in the art of medicine."
-Masters must be highly accomplished persons demonstrating eminence in practice, leadership, or in medical research.
-Evidence of their achievements can come from many types of endeavors such as notoriety within their field and/or ACP chapter, research, education, health care initiatives, volunteerism, and administrative positions.
-The Master must be distinguished by the excellence and significance of his or her contributions to the field of medicine.
+ACP Bylaws state that Masters shall be Fellows who have been selected because of "integrity, positions of honor, impact in practice or in medical research, or other attainments in science or in the art of medicine."
+Masters must be highly accomplished persons demonstrating impact in practice, leadership, or in medical research.
+Evidence of their achievements can come from many types of endeavors such as renown within their field and/or ACP chapter, research, education, health care initiatives, volunteerism, administrative positions, care of patients, and service to their community.

-For Mastership, ACP involvement is expected, with rare exceptions.
-This may include, for example, service to the College in an official capacity, participation in chapter activities, and involvement in the development of College products and educational programs.
+For Mastership, ACP involvement is highly valued; Mastership is rarely awarded in absence of ACP involvement.
+ACP involvement may include, for example, service to the College in an official capacity, participation in chapter activities, participation in College committees, and involvement in the development of College educational programs.

-The Awards Committee is especially interested in letters which use personal observations and experiences to illuminate the nominee's impact on ACP and internal medicine.
-Letters from current Masters are encouraged if available.
+The Mastership Committee is especially interested in letters that use personal observations and experiences to illuminate the nominee's impact on ACP and internal medicine.

 Nominating and supporting letters should address:

-- In what way has the nominee furthered the cause of ACP: past, present, or future plans?
+- In what way has the nominee furthered the Mission and Goals of ACP (past, present, or future plans).

-- How has the nominee attained recognition in the area of medical practice, health care initiatives, education, research, and/or volunteerism?
+- How has the nominee attained recognition in the area of medical practice, health care initiatives, education, research, volunteerism, and/or administrative positions.